mbodm/wingetupd/README.md

 When using WinGet to install and update Windows software, `wingetupd.exe` just wants to make your life a tiny bit easier, by updating all your software (or better said: a specific bunch of software) within a single call.

 `wingetupd.exe` is specifically __not__ designed to install packages, that actually aren´t already installed on your machine.
 It´s sole purpose is just to update your installed packages.
-Means: Before you can update some of your applications with this tool, you have to install them "by hand", or by using WinGet.
+Means: Before you can update some of your applications with this tool, you have to install them "by hand" or by using WinGet.
 In short: This tool can not (and want not) install any software.
 It´s just there for updating your already existing software.

 Btw: WinGet is imo a __fantastic__ piece of software, to manage all of your Windows applications and keep your Windows software up2date.
 Fat kudos :thumbsup: to Microsoft here!
 For more information about WinGet itself, take a look at https://docs.microsoft.com/en-us/windows/package-manager/winget or use your Google-Fu techniques.